The Best Sushi Restaurants In San Francisco

 Saru Sushi Bar

 You'll probably have to wait for a table at this walk-in-only spot in Noe Valley.
 It’s tiny, with just a few seats at the bar and a couple of dining room tables.
 But when you finally sit and the friendly staff starts bringing perfect pieces of fatty tuna and yellowtail belly nigiri to the table, you’ll know the wait was worth it.
 Come to Saru to share the more basic sushi rolls, like sweet potato tempura or tuna maki, and specialty ones like the White Out with seared escarole and garlic ponzu.
-The best part is they’re all under $15, making Saru a great spot for an affordable sushi dinner.
+The best part is that most are under $15, making Saru a great spot for an affordable sushi dinner.

 Dinner at Eiji, the snug Japanese restaurant in the Castro, always feels like gathering around a good friend’s kitchen table—and that friend happens to make the best sushi rolls, delicate ankake tofu, and lightly soy-glazed tuna belly.
 The theme at this somewhat pastoral spot is light, bright, and simple: A juicy halved cherry tomato to cap off the pickly ceviche roll, single shiso leaves to liven up slices of the spicy tuna poke roll, and a punchy and citrusy vinegar to marinate an intensely crunchy cucumber sunomono.
 When your server eventually drops off the dessert menu, never pass on the perfectly chewy mochi with whole fresh strawberry and sweet red bean paste—you wouldn’t want to offend the host, after all.